- New ways of working for our devolved nations team – what does this mean?

 Other changes to the way we work

-We’re also updating some of the ways we work so that we can have greater impact in the devolved nations and, over time, increase and improve the service we can offer members in Wales, Scotland and Northern Ireland.
+We have also been updating some of the ways we work so that we can have greater impact in the devolved nations and, over time, increase and improve the service we can offer members in Wales, Scotland and Northern Ireland.

 What does this mean for the number of staff working in Northern Ireland?

-There is no impact on the number of staff working in Northern Ireland – we’ll still have two full time roles based here, working within a structure that is broadly similar to the existing one.
+There has been no impact on the number of staff working in Northern Ireland – we continue to have two full time roles based here, working within a structure that is broadly similar to the existing one.
 This is about increasing our influence and impact in the nations while developing new ways of working in response to the changing external environment.
 You can’t do that by reducing staff numbers.
 Having a strong staff presence in the nations is central to achieving that impact.

 When will these changes take place?

-Staff in Northern Ireland have been working remotely since the start of the COVID-19 pandemic and will continue to work this way.
-Changes to the focus of their work will commence from January 2021.
+Staff in Northern Ireland were working remotely since the start of the COVID-19 pandemic.
+Changes to the focus of their work will started in January 2021.

-Will there be any reduction in expertise in the devolved policy, legislative and health service landscape in Northern Ireland?
+Is there any reduction in expertise in the devolved policy, legislative and health service landscape in Northern Ireland?

 No, the aim is to increase this expertise and improve our response to devolved government, politics and health services.
-That will continue to be the major focus for our teams in the devolved nations.
-Growing this expertise and improving the ways in which we ensure this is fed into all of our outputs as a College is the challenge ahead and we’re working hard to build that into our ways of working across the organisation.
+That continues to be the major focus for our teams in the devolved nations.
+Growing this expertise and improving the ways in which we ensure this is fed into all of our outputs as a College is the challenge ahead and we've been working hard to build that into our ways of working across the organisation.